HITCHIN

 WHY NOW?

 Government is looking at the whole structure of local administration.
-Regional Councils are constantly squeezed by funding, which is most felt at community level.
+There’s a reasonable prospect that North Herts Council and Herts County Council will be combined in some way as a UNITARY AUTHORITY.
+This may well add efficiency, but will further reduce Hitchin’s distinctive voice and control.
+Regional Councils are also constantly squeezed by funding, which is most felt at community level.
 A Town Council will generate its own funds to make a difference locally.

 SO.
 HOW COULD A TOWN COUNCIL BENEFIT HITCHIN?